mohamedsafi7/medi_scan_irm/README.md

 ## 🙏 Acknowledgements

 - Google Gemini AI for providing the image analysis capabilities
-- Chroma Vector Database for similarity search functionality
+- The creators of the "Breast Cancer Patients MRI's" dataset
-- React and TypeScript communities for excellent development tools
+- React, TypeScript, and Python communities for excellent development tools
 - Medical professionals who provided guidance on cancer detection metrics

 ## 🤝 Contributing